-This week in our Ask a Mobile Home Expert series we are looking at questions about removing walls in a mobile home.
-These questions cover questions about marriage walls, load bearing walls and removing closets.
+This week we are looking at questions about removing walls in a mobile home.
+These questions cover questions about marriage walls, load-bearing walls, and removing closets.

 Questions about Removing Walls in a Mobile Home